PLAYING WITH PRICING

-JB’s Journal for Authors is a bi-weekly newsletter dedicated to the writer who never has enough time and is crushed by information.
+JB’s Journal for Authors is a bi-weekly newsletter dedicated to the author who never has enough time and is crushed by information.
 The journal highlights important information to help authors sell books.

 Facebook Fan Page https://www.facebook.com/JBMorrisAuthor/